signalfx/integrations/signalfx-agent/README.md

 use.
 Since you aren't installing from a package, there are three config options that you will especially want to consider:

- - `diagnosticsSocketPath` - This is the full path to a UNIX domain socket that the Smart Agent will listen on so that the `signalfx-agent status` command can read diagnostic information from a running agent.
-It can be blank if you don't desire that functionality.
+ - `internalStatusHost` - This is the host name that the Smart Agent will listen on so that the `signalfx-agent status` command can read diagnostic information from a running agent.
+This is also the host name the agent will listen on to serve internal metrics about the Smart Agent.
+These metrics can can be scraped by the `internal-metrics` monitor.
+This will default to `localhost` if left blank.

- - `internalMetricsSocketPath` - This is the full path to a UNIX domain socket that the Smart Agent will listen on for requests from the
+ - `internalStatusPort` - This is the port that the Smart Agent will listen on so that the `signalfx-agent status` command can read diagnostic information from a running agent.
+This is also the host name the Smart Agent will listen on to serve internal metrics about the Smart Agent.
+These metrics can can be scraped by the `internal-metrics` monitor.
+This will default to `8095`.
-	 <a target="_blank" href="https://github.com/signalfx/signalfx-agent/tree/master/docs/monitors/internal-metrics.md">internal-metrics</a> monitor to gather
-	 internal metrics about the Smart Agent.
-It can also be blank to disable this socket.

  - `collectd.configDir` - This is where the Smart Agent writes the managed collectd config, since collectd can only be configured by files.
 Note that **this